hal9ai/hal9/website/blog/2025-02-19-browser-use/browser-use.md

 asyncio.run(main())
 ```

+You can try a simpler demo from [/apps/browseruse](/apps/browseruse) and check out the code in our [GitHub repo](https://github.com/hal9ai/hal9/blob/main/apps/browser-use/app.py).

 And that's it!
 I hope this writeup has given you an idea of just _how_ many things you could get done for you this way.
 Automating away some of the nuisances of life is just one aspect; another type of task (one my example is merely a feeble preview of) would be to have browser-use automate information retrieval, and then make use of the LLM to obtain a detailed analysis.
 And all that, if you like, seemlessly integrated into the chatbot infrastructure afforded by Hal9!